larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/project1.md

 Note: all the functions mentioned below, can be used in your own kernel source file, if you include **linux/slab.h** and **linux/uaccess.h**.

+# Memory allocation
+Memory allocation and deallocation in the Linux kernel is not done with the usual malloc and free.
+Instead you have to use kmalloc and kfree

+For further information have a look at the corresponding linux kernel man pages for example here (or for more details here, potentially outdated).

+# Address translation
+An address from user-space does not map to the same physical address in kernel-space (cf. Operating System Concepts: Chapter 9).
+The Linux Kernel has special functions to translate user-space addresses in kernel-space.
+Three of these are particularly helpful for this assignment:

+* `access_ok(char* addr, int n)`: Checks whether it is safe to read (or write) n bytes from the user space address addr.
+* `copy_to_user(char* to, char* from, int n)`: Copies n bytes from the kernel address from to the user address to.
+* `copy_from_user(char* to, char* from, int n)`: Copies n bytes from the user address from to the kernel address to.

+( For further information, have a look at the kernel API, for even more details look in Chapter 3 of the [Linux Device Driver book](https://lwn.net/Kernel/LDD3/) (page 64,65). )

+# Parameter checking and error handling
+The simple version above is not checking its parameters at all.
+This means that if you call the function with invalid parameters, e.g. a wrong `length < 0`, the function would fail or cause unpredictable results.
+A system call must not be able to fail uncontrolled, because it could bring the kernel down.

+For example, a system call that does not check user addresses could unintentionally overwrite parts of the kernels memory, which would leave the kernel in an invalid state.
+The functions described in the previous section return a non-zero value if there are problems accessing user addresses. `kmalloc` returns a `NULL` pointer, if it is unable to allocate memory.

+When a system call detects an error it has to return an error code to make the caller aware of what has happened.
+In case of an error the function that implements the system call must return the negative value of the code that defines the error.
+Error codes used by other system calls are defined in **include/uapi/asm-generic/errno.h** and **include/uapi/asm-generic/errno-base.h** and these will suffice for this assignment.

+`man errno` and `man perror` describes how errors are handled in user-space.

+# Concurrency
+Unless special measures are taken any function in Linux including a system call may be interrupted.
+If the system call is in some critical region, this may cause problems.
+As an example of this, consider two processes that call the `dm510_msgbox` system call almost simultaneously.
+While the first process has partly updated the message box data structures with a new message, this process is interrupted, and the second process subsequently fails to update the data structures correctly.

+To ensure that this does not happen, interrupts can be temporarily disabled using `local_irq_save` and `local_irq_restore`.
+{% highlight C }
+unsigned long flags;

+local_irq_save(flags);

+/* critical region */

+local_irq_restore(flags);
+{% endhighlight }
+`local_irq_save` saves the current processor state and disables interrupts, `local_irq_restore` restores the processor state, including enabling interrupts.
+You can find the definition of these two macro’s (that is why it works with the flags parameter directly) in the file **include/linux/irqflags.h** and you can read a bit more here: [https://litux.nl/mirror/kerneldevelopment/0672327201/ch06lev1sec7.html]

+Later in the course you will learn how this could be done in a smarter way, e.g., by using semaphores.
+For more information, have a look at [Documentation/cli-sti-removal.txt](https://lwn.net/Articles/5512/).

+## Report / Submission
+The report must be short and precise (maximum 10 pages, English language, without source code).
+Please follow the rules for Scientific Writing.
+Remember that you must prove that you have understood the problems and solutions.

+The clear and well-structured report must include the following:

+* A small introduction.
+* A description of the design decisions you have made.
+    - This section should also answer what would happen if multiple processes simultaneously want to access the message box.
+* A description of your implementation.
+Here, it is fine to use snippets of interesting code, where you explain what you have done.
+* A description of the tests you have made and the motivation for these.
+The tests must be able to verify that your solution works correctly with both valid and invalid call parameters.
+* A small conclusion.

+The source code (files you have edited), you should put in the appendix (and that does not count as the 10 pages).

+For submitting the report, the sources, and the desktop session, proceed as follows: Create the following directory structure

+{% highlight C }
+assignment1/
+assignment1/report/
+assignment1/sources/
+{% endhighlight }

+Put your report, sources, and video in the corresponding directory.
+The sources should not include the source code of the complete Linux kernel, but only the files you changed and those files you added.
+The report direcory and the sources directory should not contain more than 10MB of data.
+If this constraint is not fulfilled the submission will be not considered.

+Package and compress with the directory with zip -r assignment1 assignment1.
+Submit the created zip file in itslearning.

+As this project is quite resource consuming, please take care, that you clean up your home directory and that you remove unneeded files as soon as possible.

+## Frequently Asked Questions (FAQ)